for-ai/rl/paper.md

 |   |   |   |- registry.py
 ```

-Our modularisation enabled simple and easy to read implementations of each component, such as the Agent, Algo and Environment class, as shown below.
+Our modularisation enables simple and easy-to-read implementation of each component, such as the Agent, Algo and Environment class, as shown below.

 ```python
 class Agent: